Processing of personal data: Functions and events

 Transfer of personal data

 When sending invitations, we may need to transfer data related to your contact details to possible partner organisations, such as the mission of another country.
 In such cases, your contact details will be distributed in compliance with the protective measure requirements laid down in the General Data Protection Regulation.
 Instead of distributing data on a regular basis, we assess the need for it case by case with due regard to the event or function in question.

 When we organise events and send invitations, a third party may provide an event management tool through which registrations can be submitted.
-In such cases, we will make an agreement with them to make sure that they process personal data in accordance with the GDPR.
+In such cases, we draw up an agreement with the third party to make sure that they process personal data in accordance with the GDPR.

 Data may also be disclosed based on a statutory request for information by another authority.
 The data and documents are public, unless special provisions on their secrecy have been laid down by law.

 We do not disclose personal data for purposes such as direct marketing, market surveys and opinion polls.

 Remember that under the GDPR you also have rights relating to the processing of your personal data.
 More information about your right to data protection is available here.

 If you have any questions concerning the processing of your personal data in the Foreign Service, contact the Ministry’s Data Protection Officer by email at tietosuoja(at)formin.fi